This page is in progress -

 Alternatives to Path-Based Gestures

-For any path-based gesture, there is a single-pointer alternative that you can use in addition to or instead of the path-based gesture.
+For any path-based gesture, make sure there is a single-pointer alternative that you can use in addition to or instead of the path-based gesture.

 For zooming in/out, you can use plus and minus icon buttons as the single-pointer alternative.
 You can also use the toolbar controls to add zoom in, zoom out, and other view-related controls under the view menu.